junxit/us-congress-bills-111/bill.md

 - **(1)** *Authorization* The terms “authorized” and “authorization” refer to the issuance of a special use permit for the use and occupancy of National Forest System land derived from the public domain by a cabin owner under the Recreation Residence Program.
 - **(2)** *Cabin* The term “cabin” means a privately built and owned recreation residence and related improvements on National Forest System land derived from the public domain that is authorized for private use and occupancy and may be sold or transferred between private parties.
-- **(3)** *Cabin owner* The term “cabin owner” means a person, heir, trust, or assignee authorized to use, occupy, and dispose of a cabin on National Forest System lands derived from the public domain or an heir or assignee of such a person.
+- **(3)** *Cabin owner* The term “cabin owner” means—
+  - **(A)** a person authorized by the Secretary to use and to occupy a cabin on National Forest System land derived from the public domain; and
+  - **(B)** a trust or an heir or assigns of such a person.
-- **(4)** *Cabin transfer fee* The term “cabin transfer fee” means a fee paid to the United States upon the transfer of a cabin between private parties for money or other consideration.
+- **(4)** *Cabin transfer fee* The term “cabin transfer fee” means a fee paid to the United States upon the transfer of a cabin between private parties for money or other consideration that also includes issuance of a new permit.
 - **(5)** *Cabin user fee* The term “cabin user fee” means an annual fee paid to the United States by a cabin owner pursuant to an authorization for the use and occupancy of a cabin on National Forest System land derived from the public domain.
 - **(6)** *Current cabin user fee* The term “current cabin user fee” means the most recent cabin user fee, which results from an annual adjustment to the prior cabin user fee under section 3(d).
 - **(7)** *Lot* The term “lot” means a parcel of National Forest System land derived from the public domain on which a person is authorized to build, use, occupy, and maintain a cabin.